 Sales offices for the Keaton Company were registered to a commercial property at least into 1971 at 461 Market Street in San Francisco.
 In 1973, according to The Purchaser's Guide to the Music Industry, the new offices were registered at 87 Carmel Street, a residential home, in the same town.
 Robert Homer Keaton died a couple years later in 1975 so I assume the company dissolved about the same time.

 San Francisco, California, US

 Inventor Robert Homer Keaton (1883 - 1975) first made his mark with the invention of a non-skid tire, patented in 1910 and sold through the Keaton Tire & Rubber Company.
-This early success undoubtedly funded Keaton's future ventures in the wide (and wild) world of typewriters.
-His first contribution came in 1936 when Keaton received a patent for a music writing machine (patent no.2,047,690).
-This would be a 14-key predecessor to the eventual production model which boasted 33-key upgrade, like the one shown on this page.
+This early success undoubtedly funded Robert's future ventures within the typewriter industry.
+He initially patented the Keaton Music Typewriter in 1936 when he was awarded patent no.2,047,690.
+The patent was for a 14-key predecessor to the eventual production model which had a 33-key upgrade, like the example on this page.
 The latter model was patented in 1953 under patent no.2,631,712).

 Need an Instruction Manual for your Keaton?
 Get it here...

 Read some Keaton-related letters here...